Gyeeta/gyeeta.github.io/docs/installation/partha_config.md

 ## Cloud Operator Type {#cloud-type}

 This field indicates the Cloud Operator this Host is running on.
-This is needed to get the Network Region and Zone which will be used by the Shyama server to allocate a nearby Madhava server for this host.
-Also, the Host Instance ID will also be obtained for a supported Cloud OPerator Type.
+This is needed to get the Network Region and Zone which will be used by the Shyama server to allocate a Network Adjacent Madhava server for this host.
+Also, the Host Instance ID will also be obtained for a supported Cloud Type.

-Currently supported Cloud Operator Metadata collection are : aws, gcp and azure.
+Currently supported Clouds for metadata are : aws, gcp and azure.

-For other Cloud Operators or in case of own data centers, this field should be empty.
+For other Cloud Operators or in case of own data centers, this field should nt be specified.
 In such cases, users can explicitly specify the Network Region and Zone in the fields mentioned below [Region Name](#region-name) and [Zone Name](#zone-name) so that the Shyama server will assign a nearby Madhava server.